fbpx

 After that, “high” was a constant state.

 Then my parents found out.
 Boy, were they disappointed in me.
-I had let them down and not honored their trust in me to make good decisions.
+I had let them down and had not honored their trust in me to make good decisions.
 My Dad kicked my butt and confronted my friend who had given it to me.
 Mom was in the house crying.

 My Personal Core Values Disappeared